 You’ll love how well these simple flavors blend.

-- Allow to cool completely, then toss with crumbled queso fresco cheese.
+Season with lime juice and salt, and then toss with crumbled queso fresco cheese.

 But since it’s almost Cinco de Mayo and it is also prime time for hanging out on the deck or patio, I’m really loving it as a salsa.